 The school was founded in 2013 and is a 501c3 tax exempt non-profit.

-You can help support the of work building a strong craft community by making a donation or becoming a member.
+You can help support the of work building a strong arts, culture and heritage community by making a donation.
 Our supporters enable us to build a solid foundation for growth and become the Northwest’s premier folk craft and cultural destination!

 Contributions to Arbutus will support: